-- 22.3A The WWC facilities required by this resource consent will be built and maintained by the consent holder in accordance with the WWCMP required in conditions 22.0 to 22.2A of this resource consent and its ongoing operation provided free of charge for use by the community. - 22.3 The consent holder shall locate and design the WWC to give effect to the concept plan that is attached as Annexure F, and which forms part of these resource consents:

-Prior to the commencement of the design work for the WWC and for the purpose of informing the design, the consent holder shall:

-- a.
-As a minimum, invite written comments from the public, White Water New Zealand Incorporated, and those groups that have expressed an interest in the development of the WWC, to identify features they would like to see incorporated into the final design; - b.
+- 22.3A The WWC facilities required by this resource consent will be built and maintained by the consent holder in accordance with the WWCMP required in conditions 22.0 to 22.2A of this resource consent and its ongoing operation provided free of charge for use by the community. - 22.3 Prior to the commencement of the design work for the WWC and for the purpose of informing the design, the consent holder shall: - a.
+Conduct a consultation process, which includes as a minimum, an invitation to the public, Whitewater NZ Incorporated, the Ashburton Zone Committee, the Regional Committee (of the Canterbury Water Management Strategy) and those groups that have expressed an interest in assisting in the development of the WWC, to identify features they would like to see incorporated into the final design through written comments and a collective meeting; - b.
 Notwithstanding condition 22.3a., the design of the WWC shall, as a minimum, include: - An area for swimming in still water;